assBuk/HSR-inject/README.md

 Step 2: Unzip the archive.

-Step 3: Run SRLauncher.exe. (on behalf of the administrator)
+Step 3: Run SR_injector.exe. (on behalf of the administrator)

 ![image](https://user-images.githubusercontent.com/113752393/236632832-a562508a-ad1d-4422-924b-445797288416.png)